Search

-Buying luxury real estate in France:
+Buying luxury property in France:

 the right price and advice

-John RUSKIN – (English essayist and art critic) 1819 – 1900
+John Ruskin – (English essayist and art critic) 1819 – 1900

-Buying a luxury property: learn how to negotiate the right price, avoid pitfalls and take advantage of the expertise of specialist agencies.
+Buying a luxury property: learn how to negotiate at the right price, avoid pitfalls and take advantage of the expertise of specialist agencies.

 1. The myth of the "good deal" in luxury real estate

-Luxury obeys a different logic
+Luxury follows a different logic

-The criteria that determine value
+The criteria that determine the value

-2. Architecture and history : Renaissance château, contemporary villa designed by a renowned architect, listed Provençal country house.
+2. Architecture and history : Renaissance castle, contemporary villa designed by a renowned architect, listed Provençal bastide.

 • Renovated Provençal country house with 5 hectares of olive groves: €6 to €10 million.